How to Make Your Saggy Bikini Bottoms Fit Like You Have a Bubble Butt

 Step 6: Now you want to tie a knot at the end of the thread.
 I like to tie the end of the thread with the beginning of thread because its easy and they are so close.

 And tada!
 You now have yourself a cute little booty to show off at the beach (or pool if your like me and are landlocked).
-So in conclusion, would you rather spend $50 at Victoria's Secret or spend $10 at Walmart and 5 extra minutes of elbow grease to get your dream butt?
+So, would you rather spend $50 at Victoria's Secret or spend $10 at Walmart and 5 extra minutes of elbow grease to get your dream butt?

 - The more stitches you make, the more bootylicious you shall become